ssanj/boon/README.md

 def tests: NonEmptySeq[Test]
 ```

 `NonEmptySeq` is a collection that must have at least one element.
 It is similar to `NonEmptyList` in [Cats](https://typelevel.org/cats/datatypes/nel.html) and [Scalaz](https://scalaz.github.io/scalaz/scalaz-2.10-7.0.4/doc/index.html#scalaz.NonEmptyList).
-It can be constructed using the `oneOrMore` function for when you have one or more tests. _When you have a single test you can also use the `one` function for more readability if you prefer_.
+It can be constructed using the `oneOrMore` function for when you have one or more tests.
 Requiring a `NonEmptySeq` when defining a Suite means that you can't create a Suite without any tests.
-This is something that is possible in other testing frameworks and leads to confusion when an empty Suite passes (since it has no tests). boon ensures that invalid states can't be constructed.
+This is something that is possible in other testing frameworks and leads to confusion when an empty Suite passes (since it has no tests). boon strives to ensure that invalid states can't be represented.

 Running the above **Suite** produces the following output: